Sales Tax, Historic Data, and Multiple Channels: Understanding Taxes in Pennsylvania

 We talked to Amazon tax expert Michael Fleming, of Michael J Fleming & Associates Sales Tax and More, to gain a better understanding of the issues and how they will affect your business.

-Automatic tax through Amazon
+Automatic Tax Through Amazon

 Pennsylvania’s new tax system came into effect this April.
 It’s similar to Washington State’s Marketplace Facilitator Tax, in that sales tax will be paid by Amazon on behalf of the seller.

 Technically, Amazon sellers are still supposed to register and file a tax return in Pennsylvania.
 If they’re only selling on Amazon, the return will detail their sales and declare that Amazon has paid any sales tax.
 But, as Michael Fleming explains, doing this may not be worthwhile for smaller sellers.

 Any penalties owed are related to unpaid taxes, and because you would have paid through Amazon, you should have zero owing.
 The state may look back through your historic transactions, but if you’re a small operator, you’re unlikely to have sold enough to incur a penalty.

+Michael explains that larger sellers who fail to register and declare run the risk of triggering an investigation from the state.
 Because Amazon shares seller information with the state tax authority, the chance of an investigation is slightly higher – they’ll have your details on one list, and if you don’t appear on another as a registered seller you could be targeted.

 Even though Amazon will have paid your sales tax for the current year, an investigation would go back through your historic data, and could open you up to penalties on years of unpaid sales tax.

-Again, Amazon will have paid sales tax on your behalf, but any tax owing on sales on other platforms – like Shopify or Ebay – will need to be declared.
+Again, Amazon will have paid sales tax on your behalf, but any tax owing on sales on other platforms, like Shopify, eBay or Walmart, will need to be declared.

 According to Michael Fleming, the risk of an investigation is not incredibly high, but it is a risk.

 He prefers a conservative approach, rather than taking unnecessary chances.
 He explains that with the onset of the new law, many sellers in Pennsylvania have approached him to ask whether they should deregister in the state.

 The same goes for businesses that are just starting out – there is no historic data for the state to look at, so no chance of investigation.

 For larger sellers, deregistering could throw up a red flag, causing the state to start looking into past transactions – not really worth the risk.

-Insight from the experts
+Insight from the Experts